July 9-10 in Rossland – Sold Out!

 Michelle Laurie has hosted and led over a dozen graphic facilitation workshops since 2010.
 It has been an absolute pleasure to share the skills and fun of graphic facilitation with people working in health, the environment, community development, planning, education, marketing, agriculture and technology.
 On a personal level, despite being an analytical person, visuals have brought new and meaningful ways to engage others in meetings I design and facilitate for a wide range of organizations.
 It’s truly energizing!
 My work is at the interface of environment and development and includes strategic planning, assessments, facilitation and engagement.
 I help organizations, researchers and communities transform their ideas for positive change into realities on the ground.
 I incorporate visuals wherever I can particularly with the use of participatory graphics, templates, animation and reporting.

 Welcome back Lisa!
-For a second time, we are fortunate to have Lisa Theissen, graphic recorder extraordinaire joining us as social reporter and guest artist.
+For a second time, we are fortunate to have Lisa Theissen, graphic recorder extraordinaire joining us as social reporter and guest artist for Rossland workshop.
 Check out her news and photos from the 2015 workshop:

 – Email transfer – michelle.k.laurie(@)gmail.com